reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/jobs.md

 {{#include ../../../../../examples/data/pragmatic/simple.basic.problem.json:4:32}}
 ```

-The vehicle picks some `goods` at the start stop, which leads to initial capacity growth, and brings it to job's locations,
+The vehicle picks some `goods` at the start stop, which leads to initial capacity consumption growth, and brings it to
-where capacity is decreased based on `job.deliveries.demand` values.
-Each delivery task has its own properties such as
+job's locations, where capacity consumption is decreased based on `job.deliveries.demand` values.
+Each delivery task has
-`demand` and `places`.
+its own properties such as `demand` and `places`.

 ## Pickup and delivery job